Metadrop/drupal-boilerplate/readme.md

 ## Introduction

-This repository is boilerplate to create Drupal 8/9/10 projects faster with a lot tools already preconfigured.
+This repository is a boilerplate to create Drupal 8/9/10 projects faster with a lot tools already preconfigured.

-Tools included: @TODO
+Tools included out-of-the-box:

-  - Behat
-  - ...
+  - A docker infrastructure.
+  - A boilerplate folder structure that fits all project needs.
+  - A working and preconfigured Drush, the Drupal shell.
+  - MkDocs to document your project using Markdown files.
+  - Grumphp to enforce [Drupal coding standards](https://www.drupal.org/docs/develop/standards/coding-standards).
+It is configured to use [phplint](https://github.com/overtrue/phplint), yamlint,  [jsonlint](https://github.com/Seldaek/jsonlint), [drupalcheck](https://github.com/mglaman/drupal-check), [phpcpd](https://github.com/sebastianbergmann/phpcpd) and [phpcs](https://github.com/squizlabs/PHP_CodeSniffer).

+It is based on [Docker4Drupal](https://wodby.com/docs/1.0/stacks/drupal/local/), which uses Docker and Docker Compose.
+To get all the information about available webservers, databases, PHP versions and other containers check their [wodby/docker4drupa repository](https://github.com/wodby/docker4drupal).

+Because it uses Docker under the hood, you can customize whatever you want, add new containers or use any standard Docker funcionality to accomodate your project needs.

 ## Quickview
 ![Create project](./create-project.gif)